COMPSYS 704 : Advanced Embedded Systems

 Please remember that the recording of any class on a personal device requires the permission of the instructor.

 The lectures are accompanied with lecture slides and additional reading materials delivered via Canvas.
 They also include recordings of individual lectures.
-The tools for designing systems within projects are provided on lab computers or offered to students to download via Canvas or other appropriate medium.
+The tools for designing systems within projects are provided on lab computers or when possible offered to students to download via Canvas or other appropriate medium.

 Health & Safety